CodeFactoryLLC/CodeFactory/src/CodeFactoryVisualStudio/Documentation/guidance/howto/Install/CodeFactoryForVisualStudio.md

 Use the following steps to install the CodeFactory Runtime Visual Studio Extension:

 ## Step 1: Download the CodeFactory for Visual Studio Runtime
-Get the latest release of the CodeFactory Runtime installer from [here](https://github.com/CodeFactoryLLC/CodeFactory/releases).
+Get the latest release of the CodeFactory Runtime installer from [here](https://github.com/CodeFactoryLLC/CodeFactory/releases/latest).

 ## Step 2: Execute the VSIX Installer
 Simply run the VSIX installer that was downloaded in Step 1 on the same machine that your copy of Visual Studio is installed on.

-There is also a video tutorial that guides the install process [here](https://www.youtube.com/watch?v=sJTFVW2kxKE&t=1s&ab_channel=CodeFactory)

 ## Step 3: License Key Activation
 Once the VSIX has installed CodeFactory Runtime, launch Visual Studio 2019, and follow these steps to add your license key (which was included in the email confirmation).